hiyouga/LLaMA-Factory/data/README.md

 }
 ```

-Given above, you can use the custom dataset via specifying `--dataset dataset_name`.
+After that, you can load the custom dataset by specifying `--dataset dataset_name`.

 ----